Recap: Children Of Time S 1 E Finale

 - Berserk Button: Moriarty certainly knows how to press them.
 Eventually it comes back to bite him.

-- Beware the Nice Ones: Good heavens, Watson.
+- Beware the Nice Ones: Good heavens, Watson, Beth, and the Doctor all get in on the act.

-- Bloodier and Gorier: With Family-Unfriendly Violence (including two Family Unfriendly Deaths) and Cold-Blooded Torture, the finale is this compared to the rest of the series.
+- Bloodier and Gorier: With Family-Unfriendly Violence (including several Family Unfriendly Deaths) and some Cold-Blooded Torture, the finale is this compared to the rest of the series.

 - Break Them by Talking